After two trials and more Betting Oscar wins than any other system or service, Goal Profits has quite a history here at Lay Back!

-On the other hand, if you want to actually learn how to trade then the sheer number of votes that Goal Profits attracts during Betting Oscars season suggests that you won’t find a better place to do that.
+On the other hand, if you want to actually learn how to trade then the sheer number of votes that Goal Profits attracts during Betting Oscars season suggests you won’t find a better place to do it.

 2012: The First Trial

 Hans-Henrik conducted the first Goal Profits trial in 2012 and decided that a Neutral rating was appropriate.